TheOdd/gradespeed-hisd/README.md

 Gradespeed HISD
 =========

-A small package that allows for easy scraping of the GradeBook page's HTML from HISD's GradeSpeed portal.
+A package that allows for easy scraping of the GradeBook page's HTML from HISD's GradeSpeed portal.

 <p align="center">
     <a href="https://nodei.co/npm/gradespeed-hisd/">